 Zoë Kravitz's Textured Crop

-For this pixie look, the stylist worked with Zoë Kravitz’s natural texture—not against it.
-To recreate the texture and shape like this, warm a pinch of styling pomade into the palms of your hands, and use your fingers to work it through the strands from roots to ends.
+For this pixie look, Zoë Kravitz’s natural texture is emphasized.
+To recreate this texture and shape, warm a pinch of styling pomade into the palms of your hands, and use your fingers to work it through the strands from roots to ends.